Stage-wise Attention-Guided Region Sequencing for Adversarial Attacks on Large Vision-Language Models: Experiments

-Across both model categories, cropping-based attacks such as M-Attack~\citep{li2025a} and FOA-Attack~\citep{jia2025adversarial} substantially outperform earlier baselines, demonstrating that localized perturbations are significantly more effective than global image manipulation.
-This consistent performance gap highlights the importance of spatially localized attack strategies and confirms the effectiveness of cropping as a core attack primitive.
+Table~\ref{tab:main_asr} reports ASR and AvgSim across the ten target LVLMs, while Table~\ref{tab:imperceptibility} summarizes imperceptibility metrics.
+Localized attacks such as M-Attack~\citep{li2025a} and FOA-Attack~\citep{jia2025adversarial} substantially outperform earlier baselines, confirming the effectiveness of localized perturbation updates.
+However, these methods still rely on stochastic localization over the entire image.
+In contrast, \system{} uses attention-guided region sequencing to determine which regions receive updates and how the perturbation budget is allocated across them.

-\system{} consistently achieves the best performance across all evaluated closed-source target models.
-Compared to the second-best method, \system{} yields relative ASR improvements of up to 43\% on Gemini models, with consistent gains observed across other closed-source targets.
-This advantage consistently extends to open-source LVLMs, where \system{} surpasses prior methods by a clear margin.
-Importantly, although the attention maps are extracted once from a single open-source LVLM prior to the attack, \system{} remains effective across all target models, indicating that the attention signal captures transferable vulnerability patterns rather than model-specific artifacts.
+\system{} achieves the best performance across all evaluated targets.
+Compared to the strongest baseline, \system{} yields up to a 44\% relative ASR improvement on Gemini models and consistent gains on the remaining closed-source targets.
+It also achieves the best ASR and AvgSim across all open-source LVLMs.
+Notably, \system{} extracts attention once from a single open-source LVLM before optimization, yet transfers effectively across all targets, suggesting that the attention signal captures transferable vulnerability patterns rather than model-specific artifacts.

-We attribute these improvements to the principled design of \system{}.
-While prior methods (M-Attack, FOA-Attack) rely on random cropping over the entire image, \system{} leverages attention maps extracted from open-source LVLMs to identify spatially vulnerable regions and schedules perturbations in a stage-wise manner.
-This attention-guided scheduling enables more efficient allocation of the limited $L_\infty$ perturbation budget, allowing \system{} to concentrate updates on regions that are most sensitive to adversarial manipulation, thereby achieving consistently stronger attack performance.
+These gains are consistent with the proposed budget allocation strategy.
+By selecting sensitive regions and ordering updates across them, \system{} concentrates the limited $L_\infty$ budget on regions that are more likely to influence the visual-language representation.
+This structured allocation also yields the best imperceptibility across all six metrics in Table~\ref{tab:imperceptibility}.
+This result is notable because stronger attacks often increase perceptual distortion by pushing more pixels toward the perturbation boundary.
+In contrast, \system{} improves ASR while reducing both pixel-level distortion ($\ell_1$, $\ell_2$) and perceptual degradation (LPIPS, BRISQUE), suggesting that its gains come from more targeted perturbation placement rather than more aggressive image corruption.